Southern Netherlands: Place in the broader Netherlands

 A map of the dominion of the Habsburgs following the Battle of Mühlberg (1547) as depicted in The Cambridge Modern History Atlas (1912); Habsburg lands are shaded green.
 From 1556 the dynasty's lands in the Low Countries, the east of France, Italy, Sardinia, and Sicily were retained by the Spanish Habsburgs.

 Silver florin of Emperor Charles V with the coat of arms of the House of Burgundy (Low Countries, etc.) c.
 1553.

 As they were very wealthy, the Netherlands in general were an important territory of the Habsburg crown which also ruled Spain and Austria among other places.
 But unlike the other Habsburg dominions, they were led by a merchant class.
-It was the merchant economy which made them wealthy, and the Habsburg attempts at increasing taxation to finance their wars was a major factor in the population’s (merchants') efforts to defend their privileges.
+It was the merchant economy which made them wealthy, and the Habsburg attempts at increasing taxation to finance their wars (Note: The example of these expensive wars which is best known to English-speaking people is that of the Spanish Armada.
+However, that came in 1588, a little after the Dutch had become exasperated to the extent of signing the Union of Utrecht in 1579.) was a major factor in the population's (merchants') efforts to defend their privileges.
 This, added to resistance to penal laws enforced by the Habsburg monarchy that made heresy a capital crime, led to a general rebellion of the Netherlands against Habsburg rule towards 1570 (protests and hostilities started the Eighty Years' War c.
 1566–1568).
 Although the northern seven provinces, led by Holland and Zeeland, established their independence as the United Provinces after 1581, the ten southern Netherlands were reconquered by the Spanish general Alexander Farnese, Duke of Parma.
 Liège, Stavelot-Malmédy and Bouillon maintained their independence.